 1918 Alan Jay Lerner, son of the founder of Lerner stores, is born in New York City.
 Lerner becomes a Broadway lyricist and collaborates with Frederick Loewe on such Broadway classics as Brigadoon, My Fair Lady, and Camelot.
 Together they also write the score for the Academy Award-winning film, Gigi.

 1953 A revival of Oklahoma! opens at City Center, bringing the number of Rodgers and Hammerstein musicals running simultaneously on Broadway to four.
 To celebrate the occasion, New York Mayor Vincent R. Impellitteri designates August 31 to September 6 as "Rodgers and Hammerstein Week."
 The other three Rodgers and Hammerstein musicals also on Broadway at the time are the original productions of The King and I, Me and Juliet, and South Pacific.
 The cast for the five-week limited engagement of Oklahoma! includes Florence Henderson as Laurey and Barbara Cook as Ado Annie.

-1998 Boys' Life, the play that gave playwright Howard Korder a name in the field when it was produced in 1988 at Lincoln Center, now receives a tenth anniversary revival production at Off-Broadway's Judith Anderson Theatre.
+1998 Boys' Life, the play that gave playwright Howard Korder a name in the field when it was produced in 1988 at Lincoln Center, receives a tenth anniversary revival at Off-Broadway's Judith Anderson Theatre.
 The drama, which was nominated for the 1988 Pulitzer Prize, examines three friends on the verge of adulthood as they maneuver their way through the sexual mores of 1980s America.

 More of Today's Birthdays: DuBose Heyward 1885.
 Dore Schary 1905.
 Sanford Meisner 1905.
 William Saroyan 1908.
 Richard Basehart 1914.
 Buddy Hackett 1924.
 Richard Gere 1949.
 Deborah Gibson 1970.
 Sara Ramirez 1975.